highmobility/hmkit-crypto-node/README.md

 # hm-node-crypto
-HMKIT Crypto Node is the HMKit cryptographic layer implementation on pure Node.
+HMKIT Crypto Node is the HMKit cryptographic layer implementation using pure JavaScript.
 It is used in [hmkit-node](https://github.com/highmobility/hmkit-node) library.